-Brown grass and dried gardens with remnants of vegetable vines and a lonely shriveled tomato hanging on a broken stem remind us the summer has gone.
+Brown grass, dried remnants of vegetable vines, and a lonely shriveled tomato hanging on a broken stem remind us the summer has gone.

 It is a difficult time for people prone to depression, or those grieving the death of a loved one.

-Days are colder and the early evening darkness brings too much quiet time causing us to notice the absence of the one we have loved.
+Colder days and the early evening darkness bring lonely quiet times causing us painful awareness of the absence of those we have loved and lost.

 Change and holidays are catalysts that propel the roller coaster of grief, turning calm days into sleepless nights and reopening wounds that have just begun to heal.